dib-lab/2020-ibd/docs/main.md

 cohort has extensive metadata, including baseline Montreal classification for disease location for most CD patients.
 Using this localization information, we found that non-colonic CD patients were significantly more likely to be misclassified as nonIBD than colonic patients (chi-square test, p < .001).
-This indicates that the colon microbiome of patients with non-colonic CD presents more like a microbiome of a nonIBD patient, suggesting that microbial signatures of IBD are localized to the site of disease.

-Our results indicate that there are markers of IBD that are conserved across studies.

 [//]: # compare to other random forests for IBD from literature